 No official or attendant who could possibly give an advantage to or disturb the starting competitors may be behind them.
-All outside help is forbidden.
-Pulling off start posts or other similar aids is allowed.
+Pulling off start posts, human-assisted drop-in propulsion, or other similar aids are allowed.

 Start command is as follows: